aminoo999/Teneo-Auto-Bot/README.md

 # Teneo-Auto-Bot

-An automated bot for managing multiple DeSpeed accounts with proxy support.
+An automated bot for managing multiple Teneo accounts with proxy support.

 ## 📢 Join Our Community